ZhipengLiu6/Two-Streams-Recurrent-Neural-Networks-for-Large-Scale-Continuous-Gesture-Recognition/README.md

 ######Step(1) Install keras [https://keras.io/#installation].

 ######Step(2) Copy the Depth and RGB hog feature files (with folder) to ConAllcode/ConG_RNN_LSTMcode/TestHogFeature/.
 Copy Depth and RGB face position txt file to IsoAllcode/ConG_RNN_LSTMcode/FacePosition/.
 Copy the output/ConGTestSegInfo to ConAllcode/ConG_RNN_LSTMcode/.
-(These files geted in Setp 2)
+(These files can be geted from Setp 2)

 ######Step(3) Run RNN_LSTM_ContinuousG.py and generate a final submission file named ConGsubtmp.txt in ConAllcode/ConG_RNN_LSTMcode/